Mars, Bars: Plot synopsis

 At the end of the previous episode, Postgame Mortem, Veronica is arrested by Sheriff Lamb (Michael Muhney) on the suspicion that she helped the now-missing Josh Barry to escape from prison.
 This episode opens with Lamb questioning her and learning little, as she had nothing to do with his disappearance.

-Keith, Veronica's father and owner of Mars Investigations, their detective firm, visits Veronica in jail.
-Cliff McCormack (Daran Norris), a local public defender, also arrives, and tells Veronica that she has been all but cleared, but Sheriff Lamb will keep her in custody for as long as he can because he still believes she was involved in Josh's disappearance.
+Keith visits Veronica in jail.
+Cliff McCormack (Daran Norris) also arrives, and tells Veronica that she has been all but cleared, but that Sheriff Lamb will keep her in custody for as long as he can because he still believes she was involved in Josh's disappearance.
 Keith returns to Mars Investigations, where Hank Landry arrives and says that he found a bugging device in his phone.
-Landry had been implicated in the ongoing investigation into the death of Cyrus O’Dell, dean of Hearst College where Veronica is a student.
 Keith denies that he or Veronica placed the device in his phone, but Hank becomes angry, telling him to stop investigating him.

-Keith brings his findings on the death of Cyrus to Sheriff Lamb and provides an alternate explanation; that the Dean had discovered his wife was having an affair.
+Keith brings his findings on the death of Cyrus to Sheriff Lamb and provides an alternate explanation: that the Dean had discovered his wife was having an affair.
 Lamb agrees with him that it was a murder.
-Lamb calls Mindy O'Dell, the dean's wife and a main suspect, to his office.
-Logan, Veronica's on-again, off-again boyfriend, visits Veronica in her cell and they are civil to each other.
+Lamb calls Mindy O'Dell to his office.
+Logan visits Veronica in her cell and they are civil to each other.
 After being released from jail, Veronica is stopped on the street by Josh, who has Mason (Robert Ri'chard) in the trunk of his car, frantically telling Veronica that Mason is the culprit.
 When Veronica disproves this claim, she tells Josh to call her using a disposable phone within 24 hours.
 Veronica releases Mason from the trunk.